 A2: Yes, spouses, minor children, and dependents may apply for Temporary Residence Permits to accompany the Blue Card holder for the same duration.

-A3: Standard processing usually takes up to 2 months, depending on document completeness.
+A3: Standard processing usually takes 1-2 months, depending on document completeness.
 Complex cases or requests for additional documents may extend the timeline.

 A4: Yes, applicants can submit their Blue Card application through authorized service provider abroad (e.g., VFS Global) without traveling to Lithuania.